Yap Kwan Seng: Kuala Lumpur

 The Kapitan’s residence in Kuala Lumpur was located on High Street in Kuala Lumpur’s Chinatown, which is today known as Jalan Tun H.S.
 Lee.

 It was massive, occupying the greater part of the street, with many deep courtyards, and a large garden in front for entertaining guests.
 Over 50 people, many of whom were servants, lived in the house.
 The ancestral hall was particularly impressive as it had a grand altar table upon which were placed chunks of crystal, quartz, gold and other precious stones found in the Kapitan’s tin mines.

 Macau

 The kapitan's mansion in Macau was apparently even bigger than the Kuala Lumpur residence.
 It was long and deep, with countless rooms, nooks and crannies, and so large that many sections were perpetually dim as they had no access to natural light.

-Death and recognition
+Death and legacy

 Yap died in 1902 and was remembered as a highly respected community leader who was greatly concerned with the welfare of the people in the then Malaya through his charity initiatives.
 After his death in 1902, the position of Kapitan China was abolished.
 A memorial was erected in his honor in Kuala Lumpur and can be visited today.